-> The Pew Children’s Dental Campaign supports water fluoridation because it’s one of the most cost-effective strategies for states and communities to improve the oral health of their residents.
+The Pew Charitable Trusts supports water fluoridation because it’s one of the most cost-effective strategies for states and communities to improve the oral health of their residents.
 Although a number of communities in the U.S. have been fluoridating their public water systems for more than 60 years, this strategy has been called into question by anti-fluoride activists who have posted many online attacks against this health practice.

-> This FAQ is meant to answer many key questions about the benefits and safety of fluoridation.
+This FAQ, from Pew's children's dental policy project, is meant to answer many key questions about the benefits and safety of fluoridation.

-> Q: What is fluoride and how does it benefit dental health?
+Q: What is fluoride and how does it benefit dental health?

 A: Fluoride is a mineral that exists naturally in drinking water.
 Research proves that at a certain level in drinking water, fluoride prevents tooth decay.
 This optimal level is reached when a public water system adjusts—either increasing or lowering—the level of fluoride.

 Q: I recently found the website of a group that opposes fluoridation.
 This group claims that the connection between fluoridation and cavity prevention isn’t solid.
 Is that true?

 A: No, it is not true.
 There is solid, consistent evidence supporting fluoride’s role in cavity prevention.
 Studies show that fluoridation reduces tooth decay by 25 percent.
 Two studies released in 2010 strengthened the already substantial evidence that fluoridated water prevents cavities.
 For example, a Nevada study examined more than 4,000 teenagers’ oral health and found that living in a community without fluoridated water was one of the top three factors associated with high rates of decay and other dental problems.

 Q: Does fluoride in drinking water protect only the teeth of children or does it benefit everyone?